 Most of us spend a lot of time in our homes, so it make sense.
 We might not even realize it, but those piles on the floor and cluttered countertops really can leave us with an underlying feeling of mess, disorganization, and even frustration.

 I can definitely relate.
 When my house is freshly clean and organized, I’m much calmer and satisfied.
 On the flip side, when the pet hair is piling up or the laundry has been ignored, I’m far more irritable.

 If you like your clutter and believe it makes you a more free-flowing, creative person, then try to keep it focused on your office or work space.
-(Yes, there’s a study out there that shows clutter and messy work spaces are actually good!)
-However, if you’re looking for ways to let go in hopes of living a happier, clutter-free life, this list is a perfect place to start.
-To get a good jump on your spring-cleaning efforts this year, here are 15 things that it’s finally time to toss.
+Get a good jump on your spring-cleaning efforts this year with the 15 things that it’s finally time to toss.

 1. Old Baby Clothes From Your Much Older Children

 I’m definitely not saying you should get rid of all the baby clothes, but if you’re someone who has bin after bin stashed away, then it’s probably time to clear ‘em out.
 Select a few items that you really love, and then donate the rest.

 2. Broken Things You’re Not Likely to Fix

 You know that broken vacuum, toaster, or rake that you probably replaced already?
 Do yourself a favor and eliminate those “I’m going to get to that” older items.
 Offer them up for free on Craigslist or on your social media for other fixers to tackle.
 But if it’s been weeks, months, or even years and you still haven’t fixed it, then it’s time to admit that’s just not going to happen.